adrienpoly/stimulus-flatpickr/readme.md

 ### A modest wrapper of Flatpickr for Stimulus

-This in an experimental wrapper on Flatpickr for using Stimulus.js. all configurations for the datetime picker can be set directly from the `data-attributes` of the HTML.
-This can be handly when working as an example with a Rails backend so that all settings for the DateTime picker can be set by the backend when generating the view.
+This is an experimental wrapper on Flatpickr for using Stimulus.js.
+All configurations for the DateTime picker can be set directly from the `data-attributes` of the HTML.
+This can be handy when working as an example with a Rails backend so that all settings for the DateTime picker can be set by the backend when generating the view.

 ### Install